raspberryturk/www.raspberryturk.com/details/arm/3dprint.md

 # Introduction
 ---

 Actobotics are structural and motion components for robotics projects.
-The components are made out of high grade aluminum or stainless steel and all use standardized sizes, and connect with ease, a lot like legos.
+The components are made of high grade aluminum or stainless steel and all use standardized sizes, and connect with ease, a lot like legos.
 I bought all of my Actobotic parts for the Raspberry Turk through [ServoCity](https://www.servocity.com/actobotics), who were incredibly helpful throughout the process when I had questions.

 Actobotics work extremely well when used with other Actobotics components, but not always with other products.
 I ran into this problem when trying to use Dynamixel AX-12A servos with the arm made out of Actobotics.
 There were two problems: